robocomp/melex-rodao/components/carlaBridge/README.md

-# carlaSensorsBridge
+# carlaBridge
 Intro to component here

 ## Configuration parameters
-As any other component, *carlaSensorsBridge* needs a configuration file to start.
+As any other component, *carlaBridge* needs a configuration file to start.
 In
 ```
 etc/config
 ```